ZoeBijl/young-wonder/README.md

 Good music, bad website

 An accessible and much lighter version of the [Young Wonder website](http://youngwonder.me).
+Because I really like their music, this is my gift to Rachel Koeman and Ian Ring.

 ## Problems fixed
 * More descriptive alt text